-The leader of Operation Dudula is Nhlanhla Lux who is known for leading protests against illegal immigration and mobs that make vigilante searches of illegal immigrants, drug dealers and other criminals.
-It is also known for visiting businesses puportedly employing illegal immigrants demanding that they release the workers.
+It is also known for visiting businesses purportedly employing illegal immigrants and demanding that they release the workers.
 Operation Dudula argues that such businesses must employ South Africans.

 Operation Dudula has often been criticised as being Xenophobic and Afriphobic.

-The word 'Dudula' is Zulu "push back", “force out” or “knock down”.
+The word 'Dudula' is Zulu for "push back", “force out” or “knock down”.